Frequently Asked Questions

 From 15 November 2010, the Legal Services Commission announced a new arrangement in the provision of legal services for detainees at Immigration Removal Centres (IRCs).
 The ten detention centres affected by this arrangement are: Brook House, Campsfield, Colnbrook, Dover, Harmondsworth, Haslar, Tinsley House, Yarls Wood and Morton Hall.

 If you are detained in one of the above mentioned centres, you can instruct legal advice exclusively from a firm which has a contract with the centre where you are detained.
 You will be able to book yourself to attend an on-site advice surgery and each centre has its own procedure for scheduling.
 You can also refer yourself directly to a provider which has a contract for the centre where you are detained; however there may be limited capacity by which a firm can take on a case outside of the scheduled surgeries.

 The legal service providers covering the nine detention centres are as follows:

 Onsite Detention Surgeries

 Fast Track Scheme

-For more information about the exclusive schedule arrangements, please refer to the Legal Services Commission webpage - www.legalservices.gov.uk/civil/immigration/5527.asp#Legal_Services_For
+For more information about the exclusive schedule arrangements, please refer to - www.justice.gov.uk/downloads/legal-aid/civil-categories-of-law/irc-provider-list-april-2014.pdf, or, alternatively, to the Legal Aid Agency webpage.

-You can apply for bail at any stage in the detention process and you can make as many bail applications as you wish.
+You can apply for bail at any stage in the detention process.
 For advice and guidance on how to do this please contact Bail for Immigration Detainees (BID) who run a telephone advice line and can also provide an information pack so that you can represent yourself at bail application hearings.
 You may also wish to ask to see someone from your detention centre’s visitors group - if there is one – who may be able to provide you with appropriate advice and support.